stingram/CV_Facial_Keypoint_Detection/README.md

 Implementation of a Facial Keypoint Detector with a Neural Network

+## Summary

+## Network Architecture

+### Description
 I started with a series of Convolution, activation, maxpooling layers followed by fully connected layers.
 I did add more another convolutional layer as well as dropout to help avoid overfitting.
 For the loss function I chose Mean Square Error because the network is predicting a continuous set of values, as opposed to distinct categories.
 For the optimizer I chose Adam because it uses an adaptive learning rate.

-## Architecture
+The detailed model description is below.

+### Model
 ```
 Net(
   (conv): Sequential(